PaulineGayrin/Fatbox/README.md

 - The numerical model tutorials use a basic rift forward model, provided by D. Neuharth.
 Using the strain data, we show how to map, analyse and track active faults through time, during the rift extension modeled.
 - In the analogue models tuto, we explain step by step how to map and analyse the faults from elevation and PIV data.
 This part show also the fault tracking as the model evolve.

-The tutorials are available in .py for local adaptation and .ipynb to get started, withe plenty of comments.
+The tutorials are available as .ipynb to get started.

 Contributions are welcome using Pull request.
 To ask questions or give feedback send an Issue so everyone can learn from your experience.